moaazassali/double-pendulum-simulation/README.md

 - Euler's Method: A first-order ode solver method which is less accurate and not desirable for chaotic systems given the large impact small changes lead to
 - 4th-order Runge-Kutta (RK4): A fourth-order ode solver method that gives much more accurate results with minimal truncation errors

 The preferred ode-solver method can be chosen by commenting out the other method in the main file.
-By default "Euler's Method" is commented out and RK4 is used
+By default, "Euler's Method" is commented out and RK4 is used.